saikoushik-123-max/TrainingGit/README.md

 # TrainingGit
-This is my first repo
+This is my first repo.
+koushik